laboon/CS1632_Spring2018/deliverables/3/billcoin.md

 4. "Mastering Bitcoin" by Andreas Antonopoulos (book on the technical details of Bitcoin)
 5. "Introducing Ethereum and Solidity" by Chris Dannen (book introducing Ethereum)

-Note that the initial "previous hash" is zero in the first transaction.